adamsiwiec1/StockSMSResponseSystem/README.md

 How?
 - Data retrieved using yfinance API. https://pypi.org/project/yfinance/

--
-- Used Flask and Ngrok to forward requests from Plivo . https://dashboard.ngrok.com/get-started/tutorials https://flask.palletsprojects.com/en/1.1.x/
+- Used Ngrok to forward requests from Plivo to my local Flask server. https://dashboard.ngrok.com/get-started/tutorials https://flask.palletsprojects.com/en/1.1.x/

 Instructions:
 1. Run app.py using python.
-2. Start ngrok and run:
-  port = whatever local host is running on
+2. Start ngrok and run: (port = what localhost in app.py is running on)
   ```
   ngrok http 'port'
   ```
+ *port = whatever local host is running on* <br>
 3. Copy your ngrok url and configure Plivo (or Twilio).
-4.
+4. You must repeat step 3 every time you restart ngrok.
+5. Assuming app.py is running along with ngrok on the corresponding port, text 'Menu' to your configured Plivo or Twilio phone number.

 ***************************************************
 *Examples*